apache/airflow/airflow/jobs/JOB_LIFECYCLE.md

 introducing a concept of Job Runners.
-The Job Runner is a class that is responsible for running the code and it might execute either in-process when direct database is used, or remotely when the job is run remotely and communicates via internal API (this part is a work-in-progress and we will keep on updating the state.
+The Job Runner is a class that is responsible for running the code and it might execute either in-process when direct database is used, or remotely when the job is run remotely and communicates via internal API (this part is a work-in-progress and we will keep on updating these lifecycle diagrams).

 Those chart apply to all kinds of CLI components Airflow runs (Scheduler, DagFileProcessor, Triggerer, Worker) that can run the job.
 The AIP-44 implementation is not yet complete, but when complete it will